Our group coordinates and performs the X-ray diffraction activities of the platform

 The structural analysis requires a single crystal and results in accurate atomic positions of the studied compound. (organic, inorganic molecules, macromolecular complexes, ...)

-This service is open to the members of the Institute of Condensed Matter and Nanosciences (IMCN) and the UCL, but equally to external academic or industrial users.
+This service is open to the members of the Institute of Condensed Matter and Nanosciences (IMCN) and the UCLouvain, but equally to external academic or industrial users.

 Contact : Dr. Koen ROBEYNS.